-When you are in Pembroke Township, you'll notice that it is more blue-collar than most other communities in America.
-45.88% of Pembroke Township’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pembroke Township is a blue-collar town, with 45.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pembroke Township is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Pembroke Township who work in office and administrative support (13.84%), healthcare suport services (6.83%), and teaching (6.48%).

 Telecommuters are a relatively large percentage of the workforce: 12.26% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Pembroke Township with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.99% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Pembroke Township is quite a bit lower than the national average among all cities of 21.84%: just 10.99% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Pembroke Township in 2022 was $24,341, which is low income relative to Illinois and the nation.
 This equates to an annual income of $97,364 for a family of four.
 However, Pembroke Township contains both very wealthy and poor people as well.